FrancisCrickInstitute/network-syslog-summary/README.md

 3. These are sorted in reverse order for quick reference.
 4. A graph is produced showing the previous N days' data for trend analysis

-Output as follows (graph not shown):
+Output as follows (graph not shown but example is available in this repo):

 switch.log-2019-07-17.gz's line count is 260459